schreinerman/EspWebserverTemplate/README.md

 You can use ESP32 or ESP8266.

-In the file named `example_app.json` there are already some hints, how to specify variables which can be configured via webinterface.
+In the file named `example_app.json` is containing already some hints, how to specify variables which can be configured via webinterface.

 To create a new Arduino project `myfirstwebserver` following steps are required:
 ```